 Recent poems have appeared in A Public Space, The Best American Poetry 2012, Agni, Arts and Letters, The Journal, New England Review, The American Poetry Review, and elsewhere.

-His second book, I Liked You Better Before I Knew You So Well, is a collection of memoir-in-lyric-essay.
+His second book, I Liked You Better Before I Knew You So Well, is a collection of personal lyric essays.
 The book was selected by author Chris Krauss as the winner of the Cleveland State University Poetry Center Press’s Essay Award.
-It will be published in February 2017.
+It will be published in April 2017.

-His lyric essays have appeared in Story Quarterly, Bellingham Review, CutBank, and Alaska Quarterly Review, among others.
+His lyric essays have appeared in Story Quarterly, Bellingham Review, CutBank, and Alaska Quarterly Review, among others, and one essay was selected as a “Notable Essay of the Year” in Best American Essays 2016.

-A partial list of his favorite poets would include Samuel Taylor Coleridge, Gwendolyn Brooks, Elizabeth Bishop, Adrienne Rich, and Sylvia Plath.
+A partial list of his favorite writers would include James Baldwin, Federico Garcia Lorca, Samuel Taylor Coleridge, Gwendolyn Brooks, Elizabeth Bishop, Adrienne Rich, and Sylvia Plath.

 Forms of Poetry